efellemedia/gravity-swatch/README.md

 ```

 ## Installation
-Bootstrap is loaded through Bower, and our build process is ran through webpack.
-Run the following commands to install the required dependencies.
+Bootstrap is loaded through through npm and webpack.
+Run the following command to install the required dependencies.

 ```
-bower install
 yarn
 ```